mpolden/echoip/README.md

 Pass the appropriate flag (usually `-4` and `-6`) to your client to switch between IPv4 and IPv6 lookup.

-The subdomains https://v4.ifconfig.co and https://v6.ifconfig.co can be used to force IPv4 or IPv6 lookup.

 ## Features

 * Easy to remember domain name